cscarv/cscarv.github.io/_pages/about.md

 I'll be spending Summer 2025 interning with Dr. [Kristjan Greenewald](https://kgreenewald.github.io/) at the MIT-IBM Watson AI Lab.

 I spent Summer 2024 interning with Dr. Paul Zhang at Backflip AI, a 3D generative AI startup based in San Francisco.
-We developed a state-of-the-art method for orienting 3D shapes, which you can read all about in [Orient Anything](https://arxiv.org/abs/2410.02101).
+We developed a state-of-the-art method for orienting 3D shapes, which you can read all about in [Symmetry-Robust 3D Orientation Estimation](https://arxiv.org/abs/2410.02101).

 I spent Summer 2021 and 2022 interning with  Prof. [Michael Bronstein](https://en.wikipedia.org/wiki/Michael_Bronstein) and the Learning Methods team at Twitter Cortex.